Home | Publications | CS Home

 Opponent Modeling in Multi-agent Systems

 David Carmel and Shaul Markovitch.
 Opponent Modeling in Multi-agent Systems.
-In Gerhard Weiss and Sandip Sen, editors, Adaption And Learning In Multi-Agent Systems, volume 1042 of Lecture Notes in Artificial Intelligence.
+In Gerhard Weiss and Sandip Sen, Editors, Adaption And Learning In Multi-Agent Systems.
 Springer-Verlag, 1996.

 Abstract